fyliu/docker-mkdocs/docs/maintainer-guide.md

     #### Local Install (poetry)

-    python poetry must be installed in the local system
+    python poetry must be installed in the local system.
+We recommend installing via pipx into an isolated environment.

     1. Install mkdocs